+- refusing admission to a course

+- course fees and refunds

+- course or provider transfers

+- course progress or attendance

-- cancellation of enrolment - accommodation or work arranged by your provider - Incorrect advice is given to the student by the education agent through which the student came to AHSI. - If you believe we have failed to act or are taking too long to take some action.
-This might include (for example), failing to provide your results in the normal timeframe, or failing to provide services included in your written agreement with AHSI.
+- cancellation of enrolment

+- accommodation or work arranged by your provider

+- Incorrect advice is given to the student by the education agent through which the student came to AHSI.

+- If you believe we have failed to act or are taking too long to take some action.
+This might include (for example), failing to provide your results in the normal timeframe, or failing to provide services included in your written agreement with AHSI